onflow/service-account/transactions/burn-flow/2022/sep-21/README.md

 # Burn Flow - Sep 21

-The Flow Service account will burn 38,357,187 FLOW transferred from the Genesis Token Account.
+The Flow Service account will burn 38,357,187 FLOW
+.
 These tokens are "Bonus Tokens" and are accounted for as part of the FlowToken.totalSupply but are *not considered* as part of the FlowToken inflation while paying rewards.